Our Safety, Our Rights!

 In 2012, POCSO was enacted to protect children from sexual abuse including sexual assault, sexual harassment and child pornography.
 Laws alone will never be enough to curb child sexual abuse.
 We, as a community, as parents, as caretakers, as institutions and most importantly, as teachers, should take the responsibility to ensure that children in our care, are safe and secure.
 Keeping this in mind, we have conceptualized our campaign “Our Safety, Our Rights”.

 Join the campaign and help empower children to speak out against child sexual abuse.
-Download our activity booklet which can be used at home or in a classroom with easy to follow guidelines and instructions!
+Download our activity booklets and posters which are available in English, Hindi, Tamil and Telugu can be used at home or in a classroom with easy to follow guidelines and instructions!

 Our campaign primarily aims to create awareness among children to understand and identify the various forms of abuse, especially sexual abuse.
 The campaign also seeks to empower children to speak up and report abuse without fear.
 Towards this end, the campaign will provide guidelines, helpline numbers and other avenues that children could use to seek assistance.